First-Year Grading Policies

 At the end of your first term at MIT you will receive both your official Pass/No Record grades and a copy of your unofficial "hidden" grades.
 You cannot use your hidden grades for any purpose other than advising.

-Sometimes freshmen need to provide a transcript with grades when applying for scholarships or internships.
-Since MIT does not release letter grades for freshmen, here is what you can do to provide transcript information in these situations:
+Sometimes first-year students need to provide a transcript with grades when applying for scholarships or internships.
+Since MIT does not release letter grades for first-years, here is what you can do to provide transcript information in these situations:

 If you are applying for a scholarship or internship that requires you to submit a transcript: